rockymadden/canvas-lms-cloud/readme.md

 ---

-__Hosting Large Private Clouds:__

-Hosting large private clouds is designed without the need for dedicated hardware firewalls or load balancers.
-An infrastructure design philosophy of handling for individual server failure is taken and mitigated via horizontal scaling concepts (e.g. numerous servers per role, load balancing per role, no single server is a point of failure).
-With this in mind, we specifically target servers with roughly the following specifications:
-* Intel Xeon E3-1245v2
-* Intel SSDs in RAID 1 or 10 configuration
-* 32 GB ECC RAM
-* 1 Gbps NIC
-* 1 public IPv4 IP address

-These types of servers can be custom built cost-effectively (i.e. $1,200) and leased in large quantities cost-effectively (e.g. $65/month at [SoYouStart](http://www.soyoustart.com/us/offers/sys-e32-4.xml)).

 ## Features
 * High availability, fault tolerant, and horizontal scaling design
 * Nginx used as an SSL terminator, static cache, and a round-robin load balancer